THE GREAT KARAMOJA MUSEUM.

 If looks are anything to go by, one would be forgiven for omitting a visit to the Karamoja museum off their itinerary.
 There is nothing fancy about this facility which sits at the foot of Mountain Moroto, Singila village in Katikikile Sub County.

-Considering its construction was spear headed by the French Embassy, a party well known for being stylish and impressive, you would expect it to be an architectural Marvel.
-Instead, it looks like a typical two bedroomed rental house that has been abandoned.
+Considering its construction was spearheaded by the French Embassy, a party well known for being stylish and impressive, you would expect it to be an architectural Marvel.
+Instead, it looks like a typical two-bedroomed rental house that has been abandoned.
 What’s more, it has been a really long time since its walls and roof last received a fresh coat of paint.
 The little that is there is peeling off, giving the building a not very inviting look.
 However, its inside is the exact opposite.
 Under its roof are precious archeological findings that no amount of money can buy.
 These mostly comprise of fossils exhibits that are over 3million years old.
 Most of these are dag from the mountains in the Karamoja region where they were buried by hot magma as a result of volcanic eruptions.
-Among the most sought after exhibits here is the teeth of the oldest known fossil monkey known in the world, 19-20million years back.
+Among the most sought-after exhibits here are the teeth of the oldest known fossil monkey known in the world, 19-20million years back.
 Victoria pithecus macinneni is what it is called, it was roughly the size of a ververt monkey.